Tibetan Singing Bowls

 There are two ways to use a singing bowl, for example at the start or end of a meditation session you may strike the bowl with the wooden mallet.
 You can also stroke the mallet in a circular motion round the rim of the bowl to produce a ringing note that increases in intensity.

 Place some water in a singing bowl and stroke the mallet around the rim of the bowl and the water will jump and bubble.
+Read our blog about singing bowls.

 In medicinal use a healing bowl of a selected frequency will be placed on the head, stomach, back or wherever needed to have a healing effect.
 When the bowls are carefully selected by a Tibetan doctor the vibrations can be felt very strongly.